-This district has only one K-3 English Learner and 50 students that are non-white.
-Based on these demographics, resources will be allocated and professional development will be determined by the leadership annually.
+This district has noK-3 English Learners and 50 students that are non-white.
+Based on these demographics, resources will be allocated and professional development will be determined by the leadershipannually.

 Instructional materials will be analyzed for its culturally appropriate content and purchased during the district's curriculum cycle for core subjects.
 EL curriculum materials and interventions, used to develop language skills, will be updated as-needed or developed on-site.
-K-3 students in the elementary school will also receive weekly instruction in world cultures through the elementary "Music and Arts" course.
-This course is capped by a culminating integration activity in 6th grade in which students from Springfield connect with students of diverse populations from neighboring districts.
+K-3 students in the elementary school will also receive weekly instruction in world cultures through the Global Explorations course.
+This course is capped by a culminating integration activity known as "World Cultures Day" in which students from Springfield connect with students of diverse populations from neighboring districts.